SEND Case Officer

 The council is pursuing a far-reaching transformation agenda that better meets the needs of our community so it is an exciting time to join us.

-We have recently completed a restructure of the Special Educational Needs Assessment Service.
 This is an exciting time to join a busy, committed and motivated team.
-In accordance with the Children and Families Act 2014 and the SEND Code of Practice, the post requires working in partnership with colleagues within Brent and the wider community to deliver excellent services and effective support to children and their families who are identified as having special needs and disability.
+In accordance with the Children and Families Act 2014 and the SEND Code of Practice, the post requires partnership working.
+You will be working with families and colleagues within Brent and the wider community to deliver excellent services and effective support to young people who have special needs and disability.

-You will be working within a team, in a diverse community, to assist in delivering the best possible outcomes for Brent young people with Special Educational Needs and Disability.
-It is an interesting and diverse role that offers valuable and rewarding outcomes for the Brent community.
+An interesting and diverse role, you will be working within a team, to assist in delivering the best possible outcomes for Brent young people with Special Educational Needs and Disability in our diverse community.

 Our ideal candidate will:

 • have previous experience of working within a SEN setting, school or Local Authority

 • have knowledge of the SEND Code of Practice 2015